 The default email templates look as follows:

-The information included in the email is as follows:
+The information included in the default email is as follows:

 - The name of the meeting.